RMWinslow/tones/tabletest.md

 </style>

+Here is another edit to force a rebuild

 Some of the styling isn't being overtwritten.
 No probs.
 The reset style above worked.
 Now to try plugging it into the jtd version of the site.

 I can pretty easily type up songs in mathjax, but making it readable in markdown would be even better.